bbyars/grunt-mountebank/README.md

 The `try` task collects failures but instructs grunt to continue to the next task.
 The `finally` task restores the fail-on-error behavior and helps guarantee that the next task runs.  `checkForErrors` inspects the failures collected during the `try` section and fails the build if necessary.

+## mountebank Initialization

+As of mountebank v1.4.3, this task guarantees that `mb` is fully initialized before returning.
+Prior to mountebank v1.4.3, you may have to add a small delay in the next task if it expects `mb` to be initialized.
+This is particularly true if you use the `--configfile` options.